SukirthanaM/study-of-basic-gates/README.md

 **Result:**
-          Thus the program is verified and executed successfully
+          Thus, the program is verified and executed successfully